Gwen Ackerman is a long-time journalist, short-story writer and author of Goddess of Battle.

 Joshua Daniel Edwin‘s poetry appears in a variety of publications in print and online.
 His translations of Dagmara Kraus’ poetry were awarded a 2012 PEN/Heim Translation Fund Grant and appear in a chapbook from Argos Books.
 He lives in Brooklyn and is a member of the editorial board for the magazine Circumference: Poetry in Translation.

-Enrica Maria Ferrara is an assistant professor of Italian at University College Dublin, as well as a writer of non-fiction, translator, and poet.
+Enrica Maria Ferrara is a Tenured Teaching Fellow of Italian at Trinity College Dublin, as well as a writer of non-fiction, translator, and poet.
 She has published widely in the field of Italian studies, comparative literature, and film.
-Her recent titles include Il realismo teatrale nella narrativa del Novecento.
-Vittorini, Pasolini, Calvino (Florence: Firenze University Press, 2014); Staged Narratives / Narrative Stages, co-edited with Cormac Ó Cuilleanáin (Florence: Franco Cesati, 2017), and the English translation of the volume Disaster Narratives in Early Modern Naples, edited by D. Cecere, C. De Caprio et al (Rome: Viella, 2018).
+Her recent titles include Staged Narratives / Narrative Stages, co-edited with Cormac Ó Cuilleanáin (Florence: Franco Cesati, 2017), the English translation of the volume Disaster Narratives in Early Modern Naples, edited by D. Cecere, C. De Caprio et al (Rome: Viella, 2018), and the volume Posthumanism in Italian Literature and Film: Boundaries and Identity (Palgrave Macmillan, 2020).
+Enrica is currently working on the last draft of her debut novel.

 Ursula Deser Friedman is a Chinese-English translator, instructor, and writer.
 She received her B.A. in East Asian Studies from Oberlin College, and an M.A. in Chinese-English Translation and Simultaneous Interpretation from Beijing Foreign Studies University, where she has taught Chinese-English translation courses.
 Her collaborative translation of the volume A Study on the Influence of Ancient Chinese Cultural Classics Abroad by Zhang Xiping et. al. is forthcoming by the Economic Science Press.
 Ursula’s current research focuses on author-translation and infidelity in translation, particularly the ways in which inadvertent mistranslations shape cultural perception.